jwunderl/pxt-arcade/docs/courses/csintro3/functions/comments-problems.md

 ## Problem #2: Create Your Own

-Implement the function ``placeSkeleton`` as described in the comment below
+Implement the function ``placeSkeleton`` as described in the comment below.

 ```typescript
 /**